 All You Can See: The Best Places To Visit In The British Virgin Isles

-The Baths in Virgin Gorda are one of the best places to visit in British Virgin Islands.
+The Baths in Virgin Gorda are one of the best places to visit in the British Virgin Islands.
 The place has fascinating grottos and pools formed within giant volcanic boulders.
 Devil’s Bay is the most visited beach on the island.
 The grey boulders along with crystal-clear waters make for beautiful sights.
-Tortola in British Virgin Islands is a centre for sailing and has the most visited white sand beaches like Smuggler’s Cove.
+Tortola in the British Virgin Islands is a centre for sailing and has the most visited white sand beaches like Smuggler’s Cove.
 Cane Garden Bay in Tortola is always lively.
 The beach has some of the best party spots, restaurants, and bars.
 Anegada has great diving opportunities and secluded beaches for you to find peace.
 Jost Van Dyke also has beaches that are laid back as well as ones with great nightlife.

 All You Can Do: Island Activities

 The British Virgin Islands offer a variety of activities.
 Scuba diving and snorkelling are must-dos in Anegada.
 Along with beautiful coral reefs, the island is home to almost 300 wrecks.
 You can dive and explore these shipwrecks and sometimes go inside them too.
-The strong winds of Sandy Spit, that lies between Jost van Dyke and Tortola, make sure that kiters and windsurfers stay here.
+The strong winds of Sandy Spit, which lie between Jost van Dyke and Tortola, make sure that kiters and windsurfers stay here.
 If you want to hit the main shopping spots, then Soper’s Hole in Tortola is your destination.
 The British Virgin Islands are also popular as a sailing destination.
-There are many sailing, yachting and boat tours available, and one of the best ways to explore the islands is through water.
+There are many sailing, yachting and boat tours available, and one of the best ways to explore the islands is through the water.
 You can also paddleboard or kayak on the clear waters and take in the beauty of the locations.

 Delicacies At The Bay: Food